rgwood/RezoningScraper/README.md

 ![image](https://user-images.githubusercontent.com/26268125/143972856-7f01362c-867c-4a0c-90d7-18c1730bd522.png)

+(screenshot is from a slightly older version that was written in C#)

 ## How to use

 Download a binary from [the releases page](https://github.com/rgwood/RezoningScraper/releases) or build it from source ([install Rust](https://rustup.rs/) then run `cargo build --release`).
 Then run it: